 A lawyer by training, specialized in the evaluation of public policy, Alenka carried out her studies in Lausanne, Geneva, Berlin and Paris.
 She benefits from many years of experience in strategy and innovation consulting for large companies, foundations and various public entities.
 She supervises all the activities and partnerships of the staatslabor and is responsible for strategy and development.
 Alenka is particularly interested in issues of citizen participation, innovation culture, and service and public policy design.

-After studying law in Zurich, Montpellier and Lausanne, Nicola co-founded one of the major Swiss foreign policy think tanks: as president, he is currently responsible for its development on an international level.
-He counsels various government departments, international organizations and foundations on their innovation processes.
+After studying law in Zurich, Montpellier and Lausanne, Nicola co-founded and presided over the leading Swiss foreign policy think tank foraus for ten years.
+He is a moderator and counsels various government departments, international organizations and foundations on their innovation processes.
 In addition, he presides over Science et Cité, is board member of Akademien Schweiz, member of the Swiss UNESCO Commission and politically active.
-As president of the staatslabor, Nicola contributes to staatslabor's strategy and content.
-Having initiated many non-profit organizations, he is particularly interested in the societal impact and sustainability of such projects.
+As president of the staatslabor, Nicola contributes to staatslabor's strategy and content and is particularly interested in the societal impact of public innovation